Time Gal: Ports

-A Macintosh version was also released in Japan in 1994.
+A Macintosh version was also released in Japan on April 22, 1994.
 A Mega-LD version was released on March 25, 1995, in Japan on the Pioneer LaserActive, which requires the Sega Mega-LD module to play Mega-LD games as well as Sega-CD ones.
 The LaserActive version is the rarest home release of Time Gal, as well as one of the most expensive on the system among collectors.
 The MSX version later became an expensive collector's item.
 In 2019, Japanese gaming store BEEP Akihabara sold a slightly-damaged complete copy for ¥178,000 (US$).
 Time Gal was ported to the PlayStation in 1996 as a compilation with Ninja Hayate, another LaserDisc arcade game developed by Taito.
 This release lacks the Sega CD version's additional content but features a more accurate reproduction of the animation.
 The compilation was also released on the Sega Saturn the following year.
 Ecseco Development handled the conversion from the original arcade format.
 On April 1, 2017, Taito Classics announced that they would release several of their older games onto mobile devices, with Time Gal being its first release.
 The game was later released in Japan on April 5, 2017.
 A navigational function and a gallery of the game's original concept art are available for purchase as microtransactions.